-- Set up the Bluetooth link, the USB link, the Ethernet link, the Wi-Fi link (PEL104) or 3G-UMTS/GPRS (PEL104). - Choose the connection according to the type of distribution network. - Connect the current sensors. - Define the nominal primary and secondary voltages if necessary. - Define the nominal primary current and the nominal primary current of the neutral if necessary. - Choose the aggregation period.
+- Set up the USB link, the Ethernet link or the Wi-Fi link. - Choose the connection according to the type of distribution network. - Connect the current sensors. - Define the nominal primary and secondary voltages if necessary. - Define the nominal primary current and the nominal primary current of the neutral if necessary. - Choose the aggregation period.